 Grocery pickup services — offered by mainstream retailers like Kroger, Target and Walmart, to name a few — allow you to order your groceries online and then have them brought out to you while you wait in your vehicle.

-Sites like CardPool.com and GiftCardGranny.com are in the business of buying unwanted gift cards and reselling them at a discount from their face value.
-The sellers are people who have the gift cards but don’t want them.
+Sites like CardCash and Raise are in the business of buying unwanted gift cards and reselling them at a discount from their face value.
+As of September 2023, here are some of the discounts being offered on CardCash:

-We’ll give the final say in this article to a classic tip courtesy of Facebook poster Ann D.
+This is a classic tip courtesy of Facebook poster Ann D.: